openTdataCH/netexRealisationGuideSwitzerland/README.md

-# NeTEx realisation guide Switzerlad
+# Work in Progress: NeTEx realisation guide Switzerlad
 We work here to create the next NeTEX realisation guide

 ## Profile 2.0 draft